The Muddy insider’s guide to Suffolk

 Suffolk really knows a thing or two about serious high-end self-catering too.
 Wilderness Reserve is a one-of-a-kind country estate with everything from grand halls to cute candlelit cottages to book – all decked out in the most incredible interiors and with access to luxe facilities reached by rentable Pashley bikes.
 Retreat East is along the same lines, but with a focus on spa-ing and relaxing in a collection of beautifully renovated outbuildings.

 In West Suffolk you can’t really ask for a more idyllic holiday setting than medieval Lavenham (it looks like a film set and has been used in many movies).
 The Swan in Lavenham is particularly gorgeous – with beams everywhere you look and a special occasion restaurant for romantic meals.
 In the beautiful Market Square there’s the foodie favourite – The Great House, with a French restaurant that’s so good you’d think you’re in France.

-In Broome, North Suffolk, is a charming country house with a walled garden where a lot of the food for the restaurant is grown.
+In Broome, North Suffolk, there’s The Oaksmere, a charming country house with a walled garden where a lot of the food for the restaurant is grown.
 The Hog Hotel in Pakefield is a lovely coastal retreat with room for your four-legged friend.
 Then there’s the Guinness Arms in Icklingham near Thetford Forest, The Crown and Castle in Orford – a much-loved restaurant with 21 rooms, The Anchor Walberswick with its gorgeous garden chalets and the dreamy Westleton Crown for a beachside break far from the madding crowd.

 Camping, glamping and self-catering